 Facial EMG is a well-established technique with applications in the analysis and observation of speech, mastication and expression of emotion.
 Electrodes are used to detect the electrical impulses of two muscles in particular: the corrugator supercilii (used for frowning), and the zygomaticus (used for smiling).

-In this live training session, Frazer Findlay, CEO of BIOPAC, demonstrates how fEMG with Smart Amplifiers can be used to track emotions and for a variety of other studies involving visual, auditory and haptic stimuli, startle response, emotional response, unconscious learning and more.
+In this training session, BIOPAC CEO Frazer Findlay demonstrates how fEMG with Smart Amplifiers can be used to track emotions and for a variety of other studies involving visual, auditory and haptic stimuli, startle response, emotional response, unconscious learning and more.
 Presented as a live demo, Frazer discusses optimal electrode placement and best practices for collecting fEMG signals from the zygomaticus and corrigator supercilii muscles.

 - How to optimize subject preparation and electrode placement